anonymouscfs1-cmd/flappy-drone-ai-vision/README.md

 Extended the pipeline from single-image to video processing.
 Tested both framewise (independent per frame) and temporal (smoothed across frames) modes on a YouTube greenhouse video.

 **Step 7 – Real drone footage validation**
-Switched to Mauro's actual drone footage with fast movement, blur, and shake — much closer to real Flappy conditions.
+Switched to the project owner's actual drone footage with fast movement, blur, and shake — much closer to real Flappy conditions.
 This made instability clearly visible and drove all subsequent improvements.

 **Step 8 – Vegetation locking (HSV)**
 Added an HSV-based green mask to restrict the scope to plant regions and ignore greenhouse structures, shadows, and background clutter.